mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 working from outputs backwards to inputs, we naturally cover only the essential circuit elements and guarantee we won't miss anything.
 This is the same approach used by Beltrame @Beltrame2015.

-On the backwards BFS, when we reach a flip-flop or an IO node (i.e. an input to the circuit), we wrap up the search #footnote([This is not quite the same as terminating the search immediately; it's important that we
-    consider remaining items in the BFS queue before instantly terminating the search.]) and declare the current collected RTLIL primitives as part of a single _logic cone_.
+On the backwards BFS, when we reach a flip-flop or an IO node (i.e. an input to the circuit), we start finalising the search #footnote([This is not quite the same as terminating the search immediately; it's important that we consider remaining items in the BFS queue before instantly terminating the search.]) and declare the current collected RTLIL primitives as part of a single _logic cone_.

 TaMaRa's definition of a logic cone is shown in @fig:logiccone.
 The first combinational logic cone is shown in blue, the second in green; both of these would be discovered separately by the backwards BFS.